The Goal:

 I signed up to the real estate startup website and followed the process to rent a unit of my choice

-to understand the user flow firsthand.
-I took note of the responsive components, confirmation texts that gave me reassurance, areas that confused me, components that didn't respond the way
+took note of the responsive components, confirmation texts that gave me reassurance, areas that confused me, components that didn't respond the way

-I thought they would and process that I felt were redundant.
+I thought they would and process that I felt were redundant

 And I made a User Journey Map of these findings: